 ▪ Metabolic Diseases

 Metabolic diseases are quite familiar occurrences in cats.
 Diabetes mellitus is the inability to balance the level of sugar, glucose, or insulin in the blood.
-It may lead to chronic vomiting in cats, depression, and coma, loss of appetite, weight loss, or death.
+It may lead to chronic vomiting in cats, depression, coma, loss of appetite, weight loss, or death.
 Increased urination or increased thirst may be a possible presence of diabetes in your cat.
-In other cases, he may develop a considerable appetite, just because his body is not using up the energy in his food.
+In other cases, he may develop a considerable appetite just because his body is not using up the energy in his food.

 Insulin therapies and oral medication may be the way out of this situation.
 Visit the cat’s vet for proper consultation.

 Just like human beings, it is possible for cats also to be diagnosed with kidney diseases.
 Amongst the symptoms of Kidney disease in cats are: drinking lots of water, frequent urination, vomiting, diarrhea, blood in urine, bacterial infections, bad breath, dull coats, mouth ulcers, weakness and inactivity, weight loss.

 Usually, they have to go through urine tests, ultrasounds, and x-rays to get a proper diagnosis.
 Medication, diet control, and regular clinic visits may go a long way in treating the disease.
 If kidney blockage is the cause, surgery may be the best option to save your cat’s life.

 ⮚Summarizing Checklists for Your Cat’s Health